Is the Go Shanghai Pass 2019 worth it? Go Shanghai Pass review

 Designed for all ages, the Shanghai Changfeng Ocean World offers visitors access to view over 1,500 different species of marine creatures.
 Here you'll enjoy walking through the shark tunnels, and the seven themed exhibition halls, one of which is titled the Seahorse Kingdom.

 The always famous and fun Madame Tussauds has found a home in Shanghai.
 Some wax figures at this location include the cast of the movie Ice Age, Kate Winslet, Spiderman, and Li Bingbing.

-Is the Go Shanghai Card a good deal
+Is the Go Shanghai Pass a good deal

 To dive in a little deeper, here's a sample 2 day itinerary outlining our chosen attractions and their regular admission rate:

 - Jin Mao Tower Observation Deck $17.72

 - Pujiang River Cruise Tour $19.20